 Step 2: Screening - Applicants are screened to ensure they meet minimum requirements as posted in the job description.
 Applicants who do not meet minimum requirements will be advised at this stage of what requirements they are lacking.

-will send applicants a Personal History Statement packet to be completed within five
+applicants a Personal History Statement packet to be completed within five days.
+Applicants

 who do not submit their Personal History Statement will not proceed to the next step.

 *Candidates applying for a supervisor position will also be required to complete and pass an assessment center.

 Step 6: Background Investigation - Police Department conducts a background investigation.

 Step 7: Review of Background Investigation - The Chief of Police, or designee, will review the background with investigators and determine whether the applicant will move on to the next step.

 Step 8: Second Interview - Applicant meets with the Chief of Police or designee.

 Step 9: Conditional Offer - Chief of Police or designee will decide whether to tender a conditional offer to selected applicant(s).
 Human Resources will make the official conditional offer.

 i.
 If no conditions are required for the position, Steps 10 and 11 will be skipped.